 The vision symptoms usually only occur in one eye.
 Physical pain is not a symptom of retinal vascular occlusion.

 The changes in eyesight could be short term or permanent, depending on how quickly you seek treatment and if you have other health conditions.
 You should make an appointment with your ophthalmologist, or eye doctor, right away if you experience any changes in your vision.
 Definitely go to the emergency room immediately if you suddenly lose your vision in one eye.

 The condition can occasionally lead to complications and more serious symptoms.
 Vision may be severely and permanently affected if any of the following complications occur:

-Your optometrist will perform a comprehensive exam to help diagnose retinal vascular occlusion.
+Your ophthalmologist will perform a comprehensive exam to diagnose retinal vascular occlusion.
 They’ll check your vision, pressure within your eyes, and the physical appearance of your eyes.
 Your doctor will assess your eye function and the look of the pupil.
 They may also measure your blood pressure and suggest a blood test to check for blood clotting conditions.

 The following eye tests may also be done:

 Your doctor may suggest other heart tests if they suspect blood clots are coming from somewhere else in your body.
 These tests may include an echocardiogram, electrocardiogram, and a heart monitor to check your heart’s rhythm.
 These tests will assess your heart and vascular system.

 The best way to prevent retinal vascular occlusion is to identify and treat the risk factors.
 Since retinal vascular occlusion stems from vascular issues, it’s important to make lifestyle and dietary changes to protect your blood vessels and keep your heart healthy.
 These changes include:

 Routine checkups with your doctor can help you learn whether or not you have any of the risk factors of retinal vascular occlusion.
 For example, if your doctor discovers you have high blood pressure or diabetes, you can start preventive treatment right away.